microfocus-idol/idol-rich-media-tutorials/tutorials/README.md

 - Administrator privileges to install software.
 - A webcam.

+> Sizing Media Server for your own production tasks depends greatly on your use case, as discussed [later in these tutorials](introduction/PART__III.md#hardware-requirements).

 ### Setup IDOL Media Server

 > Do this before starting any tutorials.